Farmers' protest enters fifth day: Concrete barriers come up at Delhi-Ghaziabad border

 Farmers making positive contribution to economy, reconsider farm laws: Gehlot to PM Modi

-Taking to twitter, the Delhi Traffic Police on Monday alerted commuters to take an alternate route since Singhu and Tikri borders continued to remain closed.
+Taking to Twitter, the Delhi Traffic Police on Monday alerted commuters to take an alternate route since Singhu and Tikri borders continued to remain closed.

 Union Home Minister Amit Shah had appealed to the farmers to shift to the Burari ground and had said the Centre was ready to hold discussions with them as soon as they move to the designated place.